Financial Assistance for Pregnant Mothers | 23 Resources

 • Bank account and routing number

-Be careful about borrowing emergency money, as you must repay the loan with interest, which requires an ongoing income source.
+Be careful about borrowing emergency money.
+You must repay the loan with interest, which requires an ongoing income source.

 Free Money